FedEx MD-11: Reliable Powerhouse in Cargo Aviation

 MD-11 and FedEx: An Aviation Powerhouse

-FedEx, one of the world’s leading courier companies, quickly became one of the MD-11’s largest operators.
-The airline recognized its large cargo capacity and long-range capabilities.
-This made it an ideal choice for their expansive global network.
+FedEx, one of the world’s leading courier companies, became one of the MD-11’s largest operators.
+They recognized its large cargo capacity and long-range capabilities immediately.
+This made it an ideal choice for their expansive global network, and watching an MD-11F rotate off the runway loaded with packages still impresses me.

 Capabilities of the MD-11

-The MD-11 has impressive specifications.
+The MD-11 has specifications that mattered enormously for cargo operations.
 It can carry up to 200,000 pounds of freight.
-The aircraft can travel up to 6,840 nautical miles non-stop.
-This makes it suitable for long-haul routes.
-Its trijet design allows for better fuel efficiency compared to four-engine aircraft.
+The aircraft travels up to 6,840 nautical miles non-stop, making it suitable for long-haul routes that connect continents.
+Its trijet design allows for better fuel efficiency compared to four-engine aircraft, which accountants appreciate.

-The cargo version of the MD-11 has a large main deck.
-It utilizes side-by-side loading, maximizing usable space.
-The lower deck can also accommodate additional cargo, increasing overall capacity.
+The cargo version features a large main deck utilizing side-by-side loading that maximizes usable space.
+The lower deck accommodates additional cargo, increasing overall capacity.
+Every cubic foot matters when you’re moving packages overnight.

 Technical Specifications